🏡 Katie’s Treehouse

 The interior paint colors are Katie’s pick.
 Mom helped a little with that too.

-The air conditioner is the tell-tale give away that this treehouse is in a tree located in Central Phoenix Arizona.
+Air conditioner is the tell-tale give away that this treehouse is in a tree located in Central Phoenix Arizona.

 The a/c and the cedar shakes were not in the original plan, but they had to be included once the suggestions got tossed onto the table.